AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex2.md

 ![2-05-select-sas.png](./images/2-05-select-sas.png)

 You will see a list of Shared access policies.
 The SAS Key that we are looking for is **RootManageSharedAccessKey**.
 This is the SAS Key name.
-Take a not of it.
+Write it down.

 ![2-06-sas-overview.png](./images/2-06-sas-overview.png)